iterative/dvc.org/content/docs/command-reference/exp/run.md

 To track successive steps in a longer <abbr>experiment</abbr>, you can register checkpoints with DVC during your code or script runtime (similar to a logger).

-⚠️ Using the `checkpoint` field in `dvc.yaml` is only compatibly with `dvc exp run`, `dvc repro` will abort if any stage contains it.

 To do so, first mark stage `outs` with `checkpoint: true` in `dvc.yaml`.
 Having at least a checkpoint <abbr>output</abbr> is needed so that the experiment can later restart based on that output's last <abbr>cached</abbr> state.

+⚠️ Using the `checkpoint` field in `dvc.yaml` is only compatibly with `dvc exp run`, `dvc repro` will abort if any stage contains it.

 Then, in the corresponding code, either call the `dvc.api.make_checkpoint()` function (Python), or write a signal file (any programming language) following the same steps as `make_checkpoint()` — please refer to that reference for details.

+Once this is setup, you can use `dvc exp run` to begin the experiment.
+You may interrupt this process manually (e.g. with Ctrl + `C`) if needed, and DVC will automatically [apply](/doc/command-reference/exp/apply) the last checkpoint to the <abbr>workspace</abbr> (overwriting any further changes done by the stage).
+Simply `dvc exp run` again to continue.

-The `--rev` and `--reset` options of this command are specifically designed to help you manage checkpoint experiments.
-The former lets you continue an experiment from a previously registered checkpoint (having made some changes to code, params, etc.).
+The `--rev` and `--reset` options also help you manage checkpoint experiment runs.
+The former lets you continue an experiment from a specific checkpoint (having made some changes to code, params, etc.).
 The latter restarts the whole process from scratch.

+Note that `dvc exp show` displays checkpoints with a special branching format.

 <details>